 Higher voltage is more efficient, as we now know.
 How can you link your batteries together to maximize efficiency?
 Several methods can be used, each with different results.
 Let's see what happens!

 Connecting 6v batteries in series will create a higher voltage.
-When connecting volt batteries in series through amp-hour capacity, the result is twice as many amp hours of storage.
+When connecting volt batteries in series through amp-hour capacity, the result is twice as many voltage where the amperage remains the same.

 6v batteries can be paralleled (or connected in parallel) to create a 12v battery.
 This will result in twice the amp hours at the same voltage level.
 And, if you need more power, you can link multiple sets of batteries together in parallel.